WebexCommunity/WebexPythonSDK/docs/index.rst

 With webexteamsdk, you can easily:

-* Interact with the Cisco Spark APIs in an interactive Python session
+* Interact with the Webex Teams APIs in an interactive Python session

 * Quickly create code that enables you get something done in Spark